feature-image

 ESPN College GameDay doubts ft.
 Pat McAfee and other controversies

 As his rookie GameDay season was winding down, McAfee clapped back at a not-so-flattering viewer poll.
-He also dropped a cryptic “we’ll see what the future holds” tweet that had people wondering if he would even be back.
+He also dropped a cryptic “we’ll see what the future holds” tweet, which had people wondering if he would even return.
 By the end of December, however, he made it official that he was coming back to join Rece Davis, Saban, and others on the GameDay desk.

 McAfee sparked instant chaos on College GameDay in Salt Lake City, ripping off his shirt mere minutes into the broadcast.
 The crew was live on set to preview the Big 12 showdown between No. 17 Cincinnati and No. 24 Utah.
 College GameDay’s roller coaster ride continued in the 2025 season.